MagicalPotato715/Pathfinder-MKIII/JOURNAL.md

 # July 7th: I'M DONE

+I moved around the layout and increased the trace width of the buck converter circuits.
 I uploaded my schematic and designs onto several Kicad communities for final insight.
 Additionally, I also exported a 3d model of the PCB from kicad into OnShape CAD to check if it would physically fit.
 I also fully mapped out all of the necessary components in Digikey to the correct dimensions and requirements I need.
 I think I'm ready.
 I'm confident with the board and it's ready to be made!

 <img width="1120" alt="Screenshot 2025-07-07 at 8 54 44 PM" src="https://github.com/user-attachments/assets/34777e5a-90c3-456e-aa57-8cf8499f46b6" />
 <img width="657" alt="Screenshot 2025-07-07 at 8 55 07 PM" src="https://github.com/user-attachments/assets/5ce31f2a-9d6f-49fb-8723-71501eaa0e66" />